Signs That Show It's Time For A New Mattress

 A woman suffering from severe back pain after sleeping on an old mattress

-If you are finding it difficult to sleep or frequently wake up during the night and change your sleeping position, chances are there that you need a new mattress.
+If you are finding it difficult to sleep or frequently wake up during the night and change your sleeping position, chances are you need a new mattress.
 Of course, you should first lookout for conditions such as anxiety, stress, depression, or insomnia, and you should also make sure that you aren't just battling your internal clock.
-If you come to the conclusion that you're healthy and on a regular sleep cycle and still tossing and turning for hours, the same may be very well true.
+If you come to the conclusion that you're healthy, on a regular sleep cycle, and still tossing and turning for hours, the same may be very well true.

 natural and organic latex mattress topper